State data: Domestic violence against women rising on LI

 Incidents of domestic violence — which experts said disproportionately affects women — increased globally during pandemic lockdown measures, according to studies including a 2021 report in the Journal of Criminal Justice.

-Kelli Owens, executive director of the Office for the Prevention of Domestic Violence, a part of the Division of Criminal Justice Services, said domestic violence often is underreported and an increase in reporting of incidents also could help explain the rising numbers on Long Island.
+Kelli Owens, executive director of the New York State Office for the Prevention of Domestic Violence, said domestic violence often is underreported and an increase in reporting of incidents also could help explain the rising numbers on Long Island.

 Two Long Island victim service agencies said they're experiencing an increase in hotline calls.

-Last month, the Division of Criminal Justice Services organized its first summit focused on helping law enforcement officials, attorneys, social services staff and other professionals identify risks of lethality in abuse cases.
+Last month, the Office for Prevention of Domestic Violence and Division of Criminal Justice Services organized their first summit focused on helping law enforcement officials, attorneys, social services staff and other professionals identify risks of lethality in abuse cases.

 A victim leaving or ending a relationship creates the biggest risk of serious injury or death, according to experts, who said that's why it's important to recognize the early warning signs, which may not involve any physical violence.